 Going to bed at night being grateful

 I am thankful for being alive, for being healthy, for having and making opportunities, and for living the life I want.

-The good ones and the crappy ones… they all made the person I am today.
+The good ones and the crappy ones… all made me the person I am today.
 Memories of experiences where I had an impact on others or others had an impact on me are the most rewarding.